- Personalization, User Modeling, Recommender Systems,Explainable AI

 Dr. Julita Vassileva is passionate about science outreach and promoting the advancement of women and minorities in Computer Science.
 As the NSERC Cameco Chair for Women in Science and Engineering / Prairies from 2005-2011, she co-started the Girl Geek Dinners in Saskatoon, and developed the Science Ambassadors outreach program, which enriches classroom science learning in remote Aboriginal communities.

 Google Scholar Page: https://scholar.google.ca/citations?user=XunR3DYAAAAJ&hl=en

-multi-agent systems persuasive technology privacy user modeling visualization
+decentralized architectures multi-agent systems personalization persuasive technology privacy social computing user modeling visualization

 - Ph.D., University of Sofia, Bulgaria, 1992, Mathematics and Computer Science

 - M.Sc., University of Sofia, Bulgaria, 1986, Cybernetics and Control Theory